thrushlang/.github/profile/README.md

 ### The breach

-There's currently a breach: there's no memory-safe language focused on systems development that also offers easy-to-use features and a language environment.
+There is currently a breach: no language focused on systems development exists that also offers easy-to-use features and a user-friendly language environment.
 For example:

 - ``Rust`` Complexity is inherited by the borrow checker itself, and in addition to having an advanced **[LLVM](https://llvm.org/)** lifetimes system, by default it is not beginner-friendly.
-- ``Swift`` It is beginner-friendly, but at the same time it cannot be used as a systems language due to its very closed systems compared to FFI and C. It is not advanced-friendly.
+- ``C++`` It's C++.

 ### The Thrush solution